MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/08-identify-resolve-blocking-issues.md

     GO
     ```

 1. Open another query window by selecting the **New Query** button.
-Copy and paste the following T-SQL code into the query window.
-Click the execute button to execute this query.
+Copy and paste the following T-SQL code into the new query window.
+Select **Execute** to execute this query.

     ```sql
     USE AdventureWorks2017